canonical/charm-storage-connector/README.md

 - Configure /etc/multipath/storage-connector-multipath.conf
 - Reload and restart multipathd.service

-If ISCSI, the user can input a initiator name dictionary in config.yaml if he wishes to use a specific iqn for a specific unit.
+If iSCSI, the user can input a initiator name dictionary in config.yaml if they wish to use a specific iqn for a specific unit.
 Also, the target IP and port are needed to perform the discovery and login with iscsiadm.

-For Fibre Channel, the user can choose the device alias to be used when mapping the disk.
+For Fibre Channel, the user can choose the device alias to be used when mapping the disk by configuring the "fc-lun-alias" option in the bundle.

 ## Quickstart